Avalander/blog-posts/snake-clone.md

 ---
-title: Create a Snake clone with Hyperapp
+title: Create a Snake clone with Hyperapp, part 1
 published: false
-description:
+description: We'll explore how to create a snake clone using Hyperapp and SVG graphics.
 tags: tutorial, javascript, hyperapp, snake
 ---